 Bruce P. Barnett, MD, JD, MBA

 Dr. Bruce Barnett has served on the CLRC professional panel since 2001, providing counseling to callers to aid them in medical, legal, financial and bioethical concerns.
-Dr. Barnett earned his medical degree from Harvard Medical School in 1975 and has practiced medicine as a board certified family physician with a special interest in providing care to the relatively underserved, including Medicaid recipients, the elderly poor and incarcerated.
+Dr. Barnett earned his medical degree from Harvard Medical School in 1975 and has practiced medicine as a board certified family physician with a special interest in providing care to the relatively underserved, including Medicaid recipients, and people who are elderly, poor, or incarcerated.
 In the early 1980s he founded one of the first medical groups to provide Medicaid managed care services in Los Angeles.
 He completed his MBA studies at Pepperdine University in 1988.

-In 2004 Dr. Barnett returned to the full time practice of medicine.
-Since 2007 he has worked for the California Correctional Health Care Services in a variety of clinical, supervisory and advisory positions.
-Currently his role as Medical Consultant calls upon Dr. Barnett to review the care provided to inmates within California prisons in order to promote medical services that meet or exceed applicable community standards for best practices.
+In 2004 Dr. Barnett returned to the full-time practice of medicine.
+From 2007 through 2019 he worked for the California Correctional Health Care Services in a variety of clinical, supervisory and advisory positions.
+Currently Dr. Barnett is a Medical Consultant reviewing the care provided to incarcerated individuals within California prisons and elsewhere to promote medical services that meet or exceed applicable community standards for best practices.